Matrix86/driplane/src_docs/content/doc/filters/format.md

 ### Output

-The new formatted text is sent to the next filter in the `main` field of the Message.
+The new formatted text is sent to the next filter in the `main` field of the Message if the `target` parameter is not specified.
 The extra fields do not undergo changes.

 ### Examples